rathena/rathena/doc/script_commands.md

 	4	middle of screen without the window header, but still movable 255	clear all displayed cutins

-The picture is read from data\texture\유저인터페이스\illust, from both the GRF archive and data folder, and is required to be a bitmap.
-The file extension .bmp can be omitted.
-Magenta color (#ff00ff) is considered transparent.
+The picture is read from `data\texture\유저인터페이스\illust`, from both the GRF archive and data folder, and is required to be a bitmap.
+The file extension `.bmp` can be omitted.
+Magenta color (`#ff00ff`) is considered transparent.
 There is no limit placed on the size of the illustrations by the client, although loading of large pictures (about 700x700 and larger) causes the client to freeze shortly (lag).
 Typically the size is about 320x480.
 New illustrations can be added by just